AresValley/Artemis-DB/static/149/description.md

-DisplayPort is a digital standard used to carry video and audio data to computer monitors.
-It emits RF interference in the 300-400 MHz range when in use.
+Digital in-band signalling used to squelch and manage transmissions on a given frequency.